joelevi/joelevi/README.md

   - Deploying [Meshtastic](https://meshtastic.org/) for off-grid family and community communications

 ## ✔️ I Recently Completed:
+  - ™️[Joez Better Trademark Styling for the Registered and Trademark Symbols](https://github.com/joelevi/better-trademark-styling): This makes (TM) and (R) marks in HTML look more like they're supposed to: superscripted and smaller than the neighboring text.
+  - 🔗[Joez Asyncronous Content Panel Loader](): Uses a nav group with anchors in a list-item to load a partial page into a specified container and sets the clicked anchor to active
+  - ⭐[Joez PHP Navbar Item-active Snippet](): Just a small PHP snippet which adds "active" to an item in the navbar indicating that page is the one you're looking at, allowing you to style it accordingly.
-  - 📽️ [webm-simple-batch-convertor](https://github.com/joelevi/webm-simple-batch-convertor/): a `.bat` file which checks a folder for videos, uses HandbrakeCLI to convert them to `.webm` VP9, and handles failures, with basic reporting.
+  - 📽️[Joez .WEBM Simple Batch Convertor](https://github.com/joelevi/webm-simple-batch-convertor/): a `.bat` file which checks a folder for videos, uses HandbrakeCLI to convert them to `.webm` VP9, and handles failures, with basic reporting.
-  - 💬 [Fancy Tooltip](https://github.com/joelevi/fancy-tooltip): a (relatively) simple rich tooltip component (HTML, CSS, JavaScript; Bootstrap & Fontawesome)
+  - 💬[Joez Fancy Tooltip](https://github.com/joelevi/fancy-tooltip): a (relatively) simple rich tooltip component (HTML, CSS, JavaScript; Bootstrap & Fontawesome)

 ## 🌱 I’m Currently Learning:
   - PHP